grey-software/org/apprentice/README.md

 # The Grey Software Apprentice Program

-As an apprentice, you get to contribute as an engineer, designer, or product manager with guidance and structure from a Grey Software mentor!
+The apprentice program offers you the opportunity to learn software development by contributing to open source apps as an engineer, designer, or product manager with guidance and structure from a mentor.

 ## The Problem